Education

 $7 per person

 Join fishing enthusiast and seasonal educator, Logan, for a relaxing evening on Pickering Creek’s pier.
 Bring your family and friends for a chance to catch some tidal water fish.
 Pickering Creek will supply fishing poles and bait but feel free to bring your own lucky fishing supplies.
 This program is a great opportunity to try something new, practice an old skill, or help pass knowledge on to the next lucky fisher.
 If you are not much of a fisher the pier also offers a relaxing place to enjoy some amazing scenery and there are many other beautiful trails to explore.
-REGISTER HERE
+SOLD OUT

 VOLUNTEER!
 Pollinator Garden Renovation